thijor/eeg_tutorial_erp/README.md

 ## Tutorial BIDS

-This tutorial, eeg_tutorial_bids.ipynb, will go through several steps to make a datasets BIDS compliant, including:
+This tutorial, `eeg_tutorial_bids.ipynb`, will go through several steps to make a datasets BIDS compliant, including:
 1. Downloading and setting up EEG data
 2. Making the dataset BIDS compliant and anonymized.